weecology/DeepForest/docs/training.md

 ## Training accuracy

-Find the training accuracy of the model predicted the data used for training
+Find the training accuracy of the model.
+We expect this value to be high (mAP > 0.5), if not, consider training for additional epochs.

 ```{python}
 mAP = test_model.evaluate_generator(annotations=annotations_file)